 Modern franchise marketing platforms (SOCi, Uberall, Yext) solve this by providing approved content libraries, co-branded templates, and centralized approval workflows.
 Franchisees get flexibility within guardrails.
 Corporate maintains control without bottlenecking every local initiative.

-Franchise systems that get marketing right outperform those that do not by 2-3x in same-store sales growth.
+Franchise systems that get marketing right consistently outgrow those that do not on same-store sales.
 The coordination challenge is real but solvable.
 Companies scaling through franchising need this model figured out before granting additional territories.

 Giving franchisees complete marketing freedom, which fragments the brand